Blepharoplasty (Eyelid Surgery) in Northbrook, IL

 As we age, our skin loses its elasticity, fat starts to protrude, and the muscles in the eyelid weaken and sag.
 All of these changes work together to create an appearance that can make you look aged, sad or tired.
 To reverse the appearance of the aging eyelid, a blepharoplasty, or an eyelid lift, can improve the appearance of their eyelids to create a more energetic and youthful look.
 Eyelid surgery is the most common cosmetic surgery performed in the United States and is common for both men and women.
+To learn more or to determine whether you are a candidate for the procedure, call (847) 291-6900 today and schedule a personalized consult with Dr. Daniel Tresley!

 The eyelid lift, also known as Blepharoplasty, is a plastic surgery procedure designed to rejuvenate and reshape an aging upper and/or lower eyelid by removing excess skin, muscle and sometimes fat.
 The eyelid lift can improve the appearance of bagginess along the upper eyelids and puffiness and dark circles below the lower eyelids.
 The surgery may be performed on the upper eyelids, the lower eyelids, or on both.